-Taipei Economic and Cultural Office (TECO) in November 1991.
+An Introduction of Taipei Economic and Cultural Office in New Zealand

 Currently, Taiwan is New Zealand's 8th largest market.

 Note: THE TAIPEI ECONOMIC AND CULTURAL OFFICE opens from Monday through Friday, from 9:00 a.m. to 5:00 p.m.